Trump lashes out at China, vows quick response

 But he also vowed to "act as appropriate" to sustain the sustain the US economy.

-An alarm bell went off in the US Treasury bond market last week when 10-year bond yields briefly fell below the yields offered on a two-year bond -- the inverse of what normally happens and seen as a sign of looming recession.
+An alarm bell went off in the US Treasury bond market last week when 10-year bond yields briefly fell below the yields offered on a two-year bond -- seen as a sign of looming recession -- and it happened again Friday.

-US officials have said in recent days that trade talks with China will continue face-to-face next month.
+US officials have said in recent days that trade talks with China would continue face-to-face next month.

 However China's commerce ministry spokesman Gao Feng said Thursday he had no information on the next round of meetings, while noting the two sides remain in contact.